top of page

 Unicode

-As soon as you include a unicode character in the message field, the character limit drops to 70 characters.
+As soon as you include a unicode character in the message field (eg an emoji or non English character), the character limit drops to 70 characters.
 Once you exceed 70 characters, the SMS is broken into chunks of 67 characters.

 Character limits per unicode message: